Easy homemade cake pops covered in a delicious chocolate coating that are gluten free and vegan! Perfect bite sized cake for any occasion!

 - Drizzle of more melted chocolate (as seen in this article!)

-- Using white chocolate, dye each cake pop a different color
+- White chocolate, dye each cake pop a different color

-- Using dark chocolate, place orange zest on top
+- Dark chocolate, place orange zest on top

-- Using milk chocolate, add a few drops of mint extract to the melted chocolate for a mint chocolate twist!
+- Milk chocolate, add a few drops of mint extract to the melted chocolate for a mint chocolate twist!

 Did you make this recipe?